 - Predictive Indicator: A strong DSCR signals ongoing debt service ability.

-- Simplified Underwriting: Focusing on DSCR streamlines approval for complex incomes.
+- Simplified Underwriting: Focusing on DSCR can streamline approval for complex incomes.

 - Investor Viability: Ensures the property is a sound investment.

-A “good” DSCR varies by lender, but here’s a guideline to understand the DSCR loan meaning:
+A “good” DSCR varies by lender, but here’s a guideline for how lenders view it:

 - DSCR < 1.0: Unacceptable; income doesn’t cover debt.